wso2/docs-apk/en/docs/setup/uninstall.md

 This will give you an output similar to the following.
 [![Helm List Output](../assets/img/setup/apk-helm-list-output.png)](../assets/img/setup/apk-helm-list-output.png)

-This will give you information regarding your existing APK helm installation.
+This will give you information regarding your existing Kubernetes Gateway helm installation.
 For this guide, `chart-name` is the `NAME` of the installation, and the `namespace` is the `NAMESPACE` of the installation The version of your installation is the 3 digit suffix in the `CHART` field.